-Malice is conduct engaged in by a wrong doer that may not necessarily be intentional, but is so reckless or egregious.
-For example, shooting a gun off in a loaded room full of kids.
+For example, I was shooting a gun off in a loaded room full of kids.
 It is just so crazy and reckless that it will be deemed malicious.
-And because of that, the law implies that the person who acted with malice may be forced to pay things like punitive damages as opposed to just general damages.
+And because of that, the law implies that the person who acted with malice may be forced to pay punitive damages instead of just general damages.